We are surrounded by messages that whisper,

 ~ I know the stress of having to deal with a body that doesn’t look or feel the way you desire.

 I have been through all this myself, and as much as I try to rise above it, these tensions are inescapable.
 I cannot offer a way out, only a way in.
 The more I work with, through, and in my own body, the more I see that the task is not to become perfect.
-The task is to create space for all these tension to exist.
+The task is to create space for all these tension to exist, and then to love the hell out of it.

-Struggles of a Trainer Trying to Transcend the Superficial
+Struggles of Trying to Transcend Superficial Body Image Issues

-As a personal trainer, I want to help you manage the biological drives and social pressures to look a certain way.
+As a health coach, I want to help you manage the biological drives and social pressures to look a certain way.
 At the same time, I want you to transcend the bullshit of becoming well-adjusted to an arbitrary and profit-driven norm of beauty.

 Here are some simple practices to help you get started.